diegosiao/fiat-sql/README.md

 - Oracle;
 - SQL Server;

-## Why not .NET Entity Framework?
+## What are the benefits of using Slink?

-This project was born to satisfy a two very specific business requirements that could not be fully achieved using .NET EF:
+This project was born to satisfy two specific business requirements:

 - **🟢 The application needs to be portable to all major SQL Database vendors;**
 - **⛔ Access to read or write operations on databases should ONLY be done using Stored Procedures (for security reasons and to allow processes of revision and approval from DBAs);**

 Besides that, Slink uses Dapper under the hood and has an efficiency first approach while keeping portability as the most important premise.

+Stored Procedures are created in files that DBAs can easily track and apply in different environments after revision.

 ## Pillars of Slink

 - Portability;
-- Efficiency first (developer convenience is put after);
+- Efficiency first (developer convenience is put right after);
 - CQRS orientation;
 - Testability (WIP);